British Scooter Endurance Club

 To prepare a scooter and, with a team of riders, see how many laps you can complete in the endurance event.

-The riders and non-riding members of the team (if required by team) will be issued with wristbands and only people with wristbands will have access to certain areas of the pit lane track and the fuelling zone.
+The riders and pit crew members of the team (if required by team) will be issued with wristbands and only people with wristbands will have access to certain areas of the pit lane and the fuelling zone.

 Nobody under the age of 16 can be issued with a wristband.